slackydev/SimbaExt/README.md

 SimbaExt!
 ========
 This plugin is developed for Simba, by Jarl K. Holta.
-It countains a large set of useful functions.
+It contains a large set of useful functions.

 The plugins aim is to make your coding experience in Simba better, simpler, and also aid you when you are working on complex computer vision tasks.